pkhungurn/talking-head-anime-4-demo/README.md

 There is no such program in this release.
 If you want one, try the `ifacialmocap_puppeteer` of [Version 3](https://github.com/pkhungurn/talking-head-anime-3-demo).

-### What are `character_model_ifacialmocap_puppeteer` and `character_model_mediapipe_puppeteer` then?

-These programs allow you to control "student models" with your movement in real time with moderate hardware requirement.

-### What is a student model?
+### OK.
+I'm confused.
+Isn't your work about easy VTubing?
+Are you saying this release cannot do it?

-A student model is a small (< 2MB) and fast machine learning model that knows how to animate a specific character image.
+NO. This release does it in a more complicated way.
+In order to control an image, you need to create a "student model."
+It is a small (< 2MB) and fast machine learning model that knows how to animate that particular image.
+Then, the student model can be controlled with facial movement.
 You can find two student models in the `data/character_models` directory.
 The [two](https://pkhungurn.github.io/talking-head-anime-4/supplementary/webcam-demo/index.html) [demos](https://pkhungurn.github.io/talking-head-anime-4/supplementary/manual-poser-demo/index.html) on the project website feature 13 students models.

-### So, for this release, you can only control two fixed characters in real time?
+### So, for this release, you can control only these few characters in real time?

-No. You can create your own student models by using the `distill` program.
+No. You can create your own student models.

-### How do I use `distill`?

-Unless you want to automate the process of training student models, please use the `distiller_ui` instead.
-It will guide you through the required data preparation and will invoke the `distill` on your behalf when you are ready.

-### How long does it take to create a student model?
+### How do I create this student model then?

+1. You prepare your characater image according to the "Constraint on Input Images" section below.
+2. You prepare a black-and-white mask image that covers the eyes and the mouth of the character, like [this image](data/images/lambda_00_face_mask.png).
+You can see how I made it with [GIMP](https://www.gimp.org/) by inspecting this [GIMP file](data/images/lambda_00_face_mask.xcf).
+3. You use `distiller_ui` to create a configuration file that specifies how the student model should be trained.
+4. You use `distiller_ui` or `distill` to start the training process.
+5. You wait several ten hours for the student model to finish training.
 Last time I tried, it was about 30 hours on a computer with an Nvidia RTX A6000 GPU.
+6. After that, you can control the student model with `character_model_ifacialmocap_puppeteer` and `character_model_mediapipe_puppeteer`.

 ### Why is this release so hard to use?